zsofimajor/aliit-builder-hub/builder-guide/index.md

 - A brief description (1–2 sentences) explaining what you did
 - Proof of authorship

 Submissions without sufficient context may be rejected or returned for clarification.
+Read the quests carefully - we always detail what we're looking for exactly in your submissions.

 **Timeframe.** We primarily look at recent contributions, since the technical landscape evolves quickly — code, tools, and educational content can become outdated.
 That said, we're flexible for initial submissions: you may submit previously completed work as part of your early contributions.